CarlesZ/c8y-Agent-Java/README.md

  * assembly: Base packaging for all environments.
  * packages: Environment specific packaging.

+ # parkingpi.json
+   The Whole parkingpi depends on this json file **(/c8y-Agent-java/parking-pi-driver/parkingpi.json)** in this repository. you can modify based on your needs say **parking pi's name,location, number of sensors to your parkingpi name, your prefferd location,your sensor needs in the parkingpi.json** file respectively.

  # Pre Process
   At First you have to remove the Piface Driver and copy the ParkingPiDriver to RaspberryPi after Installing The Cumulocity Latest Rpi Agent to do this Run the following commands as sudo in the Terminal window